Do you really want to know how to make the stuff you buy last as l-o-n-g as possible?

 1. Find multiple uses for the same item or try to use up all parts of an item.

-See if you can find extra ways to use up a fruit or item.
+Save money by finding extra ways to use up a fruit or item.

 Take for example, a lemon.
 After extracting the lemon juice, you can shave off the lemon peel and mince it to sprinkle over cooked dishes or use it for baking.
 The lemon skin has been shown to have excellent health benefits.